HOWTO: Exception Handling in Merb

 Some things to note about what I've done:

-- Make sure it
+- Make sure it #providesfor the web-service content-type.

-for the web-service content-type. - Since I just wanted to use the same view template for every error (see below), I had to explicitly make all web-service calls render that action instead.
+- Since I just wanted to use the same view template for every error (see below), I had to explicitly make all web-service calls render that action instead.
 I could have just removed those methods and deleted the templates, but then any html views in the app would be generic, and I wanted custom ones for 403 and 404.

-- Since all errors inherit from
+- Since all errors inherit from StandardError, this will catch everything.

-, this will catch everything. - However, in the case of HTML documents, we want to use the fancy merb one, so re-raise the error so that merb's default error controller will handle it for us.
+- However, in the case of HTML documents, we want to use the fancy merb one, so re-raise the error so that merb's default error controller will handle it for us.

 - Set up some variables to use in the view, then render that.
-Be sure to include
+Be sure to include :standard_errorso that the other error handlers know which template to render!

 <%= j( {